breandan/breandan.github.io/_posts/2016-12-27-traveling-tales.md

   <figcaption><p><small>Seaplanes take off from Whistler, carrying passengers and cargo to Vancouver.</small></p></figcaption>
 </figure>

 After taking stock of the situation, I decided to pursue the full-time occupation of chasing a girl halfway around the planet.
 That was a pretty good idea in hindsight.
-We met in Vancouver, in Austin, in New York, in Boston and Portland and everywhere in between, you name it and we were probably there for some event or meetup this May and June.
+We met in Vancouver, in Austin, in New York, in Boston and Portland and most places in between.
+You name it and we were probably there for some event or meetup this May or June.

+It was my first time visiting Portland.
+We went there for [Open Source Bridge](http://opensourcebridge.org/) spent some time exploring Washington Park, and saw a spectacular [Japanese Garden](http://japanesegarden.com/), recently restored and beautifully manicured, with a traveling bonsai exhibit.
+They have an [Gilded Era mansion](en.wikipedia.org/wiki/Pittock_Mansion) on the hill which is well-worth the visit, if just for the view.
+We also saw an extraordinary production of [A Streetcar Named Desire](http://www.oregonlive.com/art/index.ssf/2016/05/a_streetcar_named_desire_portl.html) at Portland Center Stage.

 Planes.
 Trains.
 Automobiles.
 Every week was somewhere new.
 The daily milieu of new faces and scenes provided a welcome diversion to the reality of my situation.
 I chatted with [Iranian barbers](http://farzadsbarbershop.com/) in Vancouver, brunched with captive bears on Grouse Mountain, had [good ramen](http://ramendanbo.com/) on Robson, explored castaway [shipwrecks](http://www.cbc.ca/news/canada/british-columbia/city-of-vancouver-may-need-to-pay-for-removal-of-boat-1.3582300) on False Creek, sat on the [largest chair](https://backofhouse.s3.amazonaws.com/uploads/ckeditor/pictures/834/content_clift-BOH-chair-1.jpg) in San Fransisco, tested the [longest slide](http://www.nytimes.com/2016/07/22/arts/design/testing-new-york-citys-longest-slide-on-governors-island.html) in New York.